 About the film

 While interviewing tech insiders over the past two years, we kept learning about what actually drives the algorithms on the other side of our screens.
 Many of these conversations revealed a highly technical, nearly invisible force.
-As we did with Chasing Ice and Chasing Coral, our hope was to reveal the invisible, to bring the hidden story to the surface.
+As with Chasing Ice and Chasing Coral, our hope was to reveal the invisible, to bring the hidden story to the surface.
 We wanted to bring the algorithms to life, and to give viewers a new way to see and understand these tech platforms.
-Additionally, by following the family in the film we are able to see the different ways these platforms cause real-world harm, from Isla’s mental health struggle, Ben’s political polarization and the overall family’s ability to connect with one another.
+Additionally, by following the family in the film we are able to see the different ways these platforms cause real-world harm, from Isla’s mental health struggle to Ben’s political polarization and their family’s inability to connect with one another.

 We wanted to focus on the root causes of the problem as told by the people who contributed to its creation.
 That led us to focus on the former employees from the tech giants.
 However we can’t rely on the people who created the problem to be the ones to solve it.
 Our impact campaign will pass the mic to the activists, organizations and survivors of exploitative technology whose work and experiences will be instrumental in growing the humane tech movement.

-Many of the film subjects continue to do work advancing our understanding of the problem or accelerating momentum around solutions.
+Many of the film subjects are working to advance our understanding of the problem or accelerating momentum around solutions.
 We plan to amplify their work as part of our impact campaign and encourage you to follow along at TheSocialDilemma.com.
 You can reference a list of the initiatives that they are involved in on The Film page.

 Yes, absolutely.
-We are each on our own individual journey, but having worked on this issue now for nearly 3 years, the team has spent a lot of time reflecting on this.
-Some of us have stopped using social media entirely while others have embraced new norms around more mindful use.
-We encourage you to check out the resources on our site for more information about how you can reboot your relationship with social media and extractive tech as well.
+We are each on our own individual journey, but having worked on this issue now for nearly three years, the team has spent a lot of time reflecting on our own habits.
+Some of us have stopped using social media entirely, while others have embraced new norms around more mindful use.
+We encourage you to check out the resources on our site and subscribe to our newsletter for more information about how you can reboot your relationship with social media and extractive tech.